radgrad/docusaurus2/docs/developers/design/overview.md

 It is available at [https://github.com/radgrad/radgrad2](https://github.com/radgrad/radgrad2).

 You will need to ask a RadGrad administrator for write permissions to this repository in order to start development.
+Note: we do not use the "fork and pull-request" model of development.
+Instead, all RadGrad developers commit directly to the radgrad2 repo.
+We use a "branch and merge" model of development called "Issue Driven Project Management".
+For details, please see the [Tech Stack](../getting-started/tech-stack#issue-driven-project-management) chapter.

 ### Directory overview